Starsiege: Plot

 The Cybrids are a race of sentient robots responsible for the first Earthsiege.
 They are led by the first Cybrid, Prometheus, who is revered with god-like status.
 The Cybrids established themselves in the outer Solar System after being defeated two centuries before during the first Earthsiege.
 Since then they have built up their strength for another bid to destroy humanity and claim Earth for their own.
 Like the Martian rebels, the Cybrids discover their own cache of alien weapons and adapt it to use, but their cache is inferior to the Tharsis Cache.

 The game offers two story campaigns, with different endings.
 The Human campaign puts the player in control of a Martian rebel, initially fighting the Empire before humanity unites against the Cybrid invasion midway through the campaign.
-The human campaign culminates in an attack on Prometheus on Pluto.
+The human campaign culminates in an attack on Prometheus on Pluto, resulting in the destruction of Prometheus and the Cybrids collapsing into civil war.

 The Cybrid campaign starts with their invasion across the outer colonies and proceeds to Earth, ending in an assault on the Imperial palace to kill Petresun.
+The Cybrids then begin systematically exterminating the human population.

+The "Scannex" which can be read in between missions provides additional information.
+The Human campaign implies that Petresun is killed, while the Cybrid campaign implies that human forces reached Pluto to destroy Prometheus.